AldenSiaZhengHeng/20196637_software/README.md

 2. Once the human operator login, it will redirect to the admin dashboard panel and thee are 4 pages that could select by the human operator which are:
     - dashboard: monitor the conversation of active user with chatbot.
 The dashboard contain three components which are:
-        a) customer tabs: show the active user which is clickable allow to enter those active conversation channel
+        - customer tabs: show the active user which is clickable allow to enter those active conversation channel

-        b) chat window: show the message of the user, chatbot and the human operator
+        - chat window: show the message of the user, chatbot and the human operator

-        c) notification: the sentiment result, alert notification will be shown here to alert human operator to decide handover timing and action.
+        - notification: the sentiment result, alert notification will be shown here to alert human operator to decide handover timing and action.

     - purchase page: perform the purchase request order when the handover occur manually.
 After sucessfully submit, the tracking number will be shown in below